STC: A Simple to Complex Framework for Weakly-supervised Semantic Segmentation: Experimental Results

+{ \textbf{Justifications of Different Saliency Detecton Methods:} DRFI achieves the state-of-the-art performance on 6 popular benchmark datasets indicated by~\cite{2015-aliborji}.
+To investigate the quality of saliency maps generated by DRFI and how the performance of our proposed method varies with adopting different saliency detection methods, we train another I-DCNN model based on saliency maps produced by one of the latest methods, \ie, Hierarchical Saliency (HS)~\cite{shi2016hierarchical} detection method.
+Table~\ref{tab:sal} shows the segmentation results of I-DCNN models trained by different saliency maps.
+It can be seen that using DRFI saliency maps to train I-DCNN is effective.}

+\textbf{Justifications of the Number of Training Images:} To investigate when the increasing number of collected training images will saturate the performance of the proposed method, we train I-DCNN models using varying numbers of images from \texttt{Flickr-Clean} dataset (see also Table 2).
+Each smaller set is a subset of the following larger set.
+For example, the 1/16 set is a subset of the 1/8 set.
+We firstly observe performance improvements when incorporating more training samples, which is quite intuitive.
+After getting best performance when using 1/4 of the training samples, further increasing the training samples hurts the performance.
+We believe the reason is that Flickr images ranked in the last few pages are quite noisy, and cannot be efficiently utilized by our current scheme.
+In this paper, our experiments are based on all images from \texttt{Flickr-Clean}.

-\textbf{Simple to Complex Framework:} Table~\ref{tab:val-comp-net} shows the comparisons of different segmentation DCNNs.
+\textbf{Justifications of the Simple to Complex Framework:} Table~\ref{tab:val-comp-net} shows the comparisons of different segmentation DCNNs.
 It can be observed that, based on the proposed multi-label cross-entropy loss, saliency maps of simple images accompanied with image-level labels can be conveniently employed to train an effective neural network for semantic segmentation.
-The performance of I-DCNN is 44.1\%, which can outperform other state-of-the-arts.
-Besides, training with the segmentation masks predicted by I-DCNN can further improve the capability of semantic segmentation, \ie, 46.3\% \emph{vs.} 44.1\%.
+The performance of I-DCNN is 44.9\%, which can outperform most state-of-the-arts.
+Besides, training with the segmentation masks predicted by I-DCNN can further improve the capability of semantic segmentation, \ie, 46.3\% \emph{vs.} 44.9\%.
 In addition, based on the enhanced neural network (\ie, E-DCNN), the performance can be further boosted, \ie, 49.8\% \emph{vs.} 46.3\%, by adding more complex images for training.
-Therefore, for the weakly supervised semantic segmentation task, the proposed simple to complex (STC) framework is effective.
+Therefore, for the weakly-supervised semantic segmentation task, the proposed simple to complex (STC) framework is effective.
+In addition, we also conduct experiments of training I-DCNN with complex images to validate the necessity of using simple images.
+The mIoU score is 17.6\%, which is far below the result of ours.
+Please refer to the supplementary marital for more details.